SidRoberts/centum/docs/components/cron/setting-custom-times.md

 # Setting custom times

 Running `getDueJobs()` without a parameter assumes the current time.
-By specifying a `DateTime` object, you can see the due jobs at a given point in time:
+By specifying a `DateTimeInterface` object, you can see the due jobs at a given point in time:

 ```php
 use DateTime;